 If you spray even a tiny amount of lemon water on your cat, chances are the cat will eventually consume the sprayed mixture and develop symptoms related to poisoning.

-If used correctly and in carefully determined amounts, lemon water can be efficient in getting rid of fleas from cats.
+If used correctly and in carefully determined amounts, lemon water can efficiently eliminate fleas from cats.

-However, the use of lemons in cats is often associated with risks that can, more often than not, turn fatal.
+However, using lemons in cats is often associated with risks that can, more often than not, turn fatal.

 Therefore, it would be useful to consider every situation individually and carefully assess the benefits and risks.
-In most cases, the cons outweigh the pros of using lemons for cats.
+However, in most cases, the cons outweigh the pros of using lemons for cats.

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.